 \section{Abstract}

 Inferring the underlying graph topology that characterizes structured data is pivotal to many graph-based models when pre-defined graphs are not available.
 This paper focuses on learning graphs in the case of sequential data in dynamic environments.
-For sequential data, we develop an online version of classic batch graph learning method.
+For sequential data, an online version of classic batch graph learning method is developed.
 To better track graphs in dynamic environments, we assume graphs evolve in certain patterns such that dynamic priors might be embedded in the online graph learning framework.
-When the information of these hidden patterns is not available, we use history data to predict the evolution of graphs.
-Furthermore, dynamic regret analysis of the proposed method is performed and illustrates that our online graph learning algorithms can reach sublinear dynamic regret.
-Experimental results support the fact that our method is superior to the state-of-art methods.
+When we have no knowledge of hidden patterns, a data-driven method is leveraged to predict the evolution of graphs.
+Furthermore, dynamic regret analysis of the proposed method is performed, illustrating theoretically that proper dynamic priors do reduce regret.
+Experimental results support that our method is superior to the state-of-art method.